Yoshi-E/ArmaRconDiscordBot/modules/arma/README.md

 ## Core Events

- *
+ * Log new: Triggered when a new log file is created and used.1
+ * Log line: Triggered whenever a log line is read
+ * Log line filtered: Triggered whenever a non "cluttered" log line is read

 ## Arma 3 features
-Provides recent mission data in a list grouped by misson:
+Provides recent mission data in a list grouped by mission:

  * Mission readname: contains Mission name in group 2
  * Mission roles assigned